Chr15w1986/Javascript_PP2/README.md

 * `As a user, I want to be able to try something new`:
     * The concept of the game (although simple) is exciting and different, enough to keep the user trying over and over to reach the best score he/she them/they can. `Fulfilled.`
 * `As a user, I want to see obvious and clear buttons to play the game`:
-    * I included three large and easy to read buttons with accompanying colours to differentiate between them.
+    * I included two large and easy to read buttons with accompanying colours to differentiate between them.
 Outcome: `Fulfilled.`
 ## DEVICES
 * I have tested responsiveness and functionality on the following devices and browsers:
     * Android: